-A. Direct billed B. Profit and loss Policies for which the insurance agency is responsible for collecting premium and sending the net to insurance company statement A temporary insurance contract that should not be issued without careful underwriting attention C. Agency billed D. Insurance binder Used by agencies to assist with handling more routine aspects of a book of business E .
-Balance sheet Policies for which the insurance company is responsible for collecting premium F. Service centers A "snapshot" of the financial condition of the individual or organization on the date it was created Summarizes financial results over a period of time
+A. Direct billed C Policies for which the insurance agency is responsible for collecting premium and sending the B. Profit and loss statement net to insurance company A temporary insurance contract that should not be issued without careful underwriting attention C. Agency billedD.
+Insurance binder F Used by agencies to assist with handling more routine aspects of a book of business E. Balance sheet A Policies for which the insurance company is responsible for collecting premium F. Service centers E A "snapshot" of the financial condition of the individual or organization on the date it was created Summarizes financial results over a period of time